nLab

 Double bicategories

 One way to define a double category which is “weak in both directions” is a double bicategory.
-Double bicategories were defined in Dominic Verity’s thesis, which unfortunately is unpublished and not available in electronic form.
-However, the definition can be found in Jeffrey Morton’s paper Double bicategories and double cospans.
+Double bicategories were defined in Dominic Verity‘s thesis.
+The definition can also be found in Jeffrey Morton’s paper Double bicategories and double cospans.

 The definition of double bicategory takes as given two ordinary bicategories, representing the vertical and horizontal bicategories, together with a set of squares which is “acted on” by both of these.
 In the basic definition, there is no requirement that the 2-cells in the vertical (resp. horizontal) bicategory be exactly those squares whose vertical (resp. horizontal) 1-cell boundaries are identities, but such an axiom can easily be added.